 - Bead and sidewall optimization by each manufacturer can impact the type and width of the rim recommended that could deviate from the industry standard as an alternative rim fitment.

-Tire Size | Outside Diameter | Section Width | Tread Depth | Design Rim |
+| Tire Size | Outside Diameter | Section Width | Tread Depth | Design Rim |

 Alternative Rims | |||

-(mm) | (in) | (mm) | (in) | (mm) | (32nds) | |||
+| (mm) | (in) | (mm) | (in) | (mm) | (32nds) | |||

-VF480/80R50 | 2038 | 80.2 | 479 | 18.9 | TBD | TBD | 16.00 | DW16A |
+| VF480/80R50 | 2038 | 80.2 | 479 | 18.9 | TBD | TBD | 16.00 | DW16A |

-T&RA Standard | 2038 | 80.2 | 479 | 18.9 | 41 | 59 | 16.00 | DW16 |
+| T&RA Standard | 2038 | 80.2 | 479 | 18.9 | 41 | 59 | 16.00 | DW16 |

-ETRTO Standard | 2038 | 80.2 | 479 | 18.9 | – | – | 16.00 | DW16L |
+| ETRTO Standard | 2038 | 80.2 | 479 | 18.9 | – | – | 16.00 | DW16L |

-Tire Operational Condition | Tire Issue | Recommended Action |
+| Tire Operational Condition | Tire Issue | Recommended Action |

-Tire slip due to different brand tire and contact patch. | Different brand tires on the same axle can create increased tire slip due to diameter or tread width differences when inflated and under load. | Maintain the same brand and size tires on the same axle or side by side to maximize the best possible traction and tire footprint, ensuring improved tire slip. |
+| Tire Slip | Different brand tires on the same axle can create increased tire slip due to diameter or tread width differences when inflated and under load. | Maintain the same brand and size tires on the same axle or side by side to maximize the best possible traction and tire footprint, ensuring improved tire slip. |

-Excessive tire wear caused by overall diameter. | Tire wear for more than 10% difference in tread depth or overall diameter (OD) on the same axle can result in a loss of traction, increased slip, increased fuel consumption, or can impact gear ratios. | Tires that have uneven wear or large difference in overall diameter (OD) will lose traction or have increased fuel consumption , impacting the gear ratio of a front wheel assist tractor.
-We suggest replacing the tires on the axle of the same brand and OD. |
+| Excessive Tire Wear | Tire wear for more than 10% difference in tread depth or overall diameter (OD) on the same axle can result in a loss of traction, increased slip, increased fuel consumption, or can impact gear ratios. | We suggest replacing the tires on the axle of the same brand and OD. |

-Tire Diameter or Width Differences. | Tires that have more than 5% difference in overall diameter that are operating side by side or on the same axle can lead to a loss of traction, increased slip, gear ratio issues, and increased soil compaction as the load will shift to the larger diameter tire. | Tire diameters need to be as closely matched as possible to prevent excessive tire slip and to limit any gear ratio issues.
-Larger OD tires used side by side can shift the axle load to the larger OD tire, increasing both soil compaction and limiting tire footprint.
-We suggest replacing tires on an axle at the same time with the same brand tires to limit this occurrence. |
+| Diameter and Width Differences | Tires that have more than 5% difference in overall diameter that are operating side by side or on the same axle can lead to a loss of traction, increased slip, gear ratio issues, and increased soil compaction. | Tire diameters need to be as closely matched as possible to prevent excessive tire slip and to limit any gear ratio issues.
+We suggest replacing tires on an axle at the same time with the same brand of tires to limit this occurrence. |